philburk/hmsl/README.md

     hmsl/tools - tools written using HMSL, e.g. the score entry system

-    native/Win32 - port of HMSL to pForth for Windows by Robert Marsanyi and Phil Burk
+    native/Win32 - port of HMSL to pForth for Windows by Robert Marsanyi and Phil Burk native/osx - port of HMSL to pForth for Mac OSX by Andrew Smith and Phil Burk

 ## OSX: Compilation and installation